Oil stains remain after washing because detergents often can’t fully break down or lift the oil without proper pretreatment or washing techniques.

 The Power of Household Items in Pretreatment

-Beyond commercial products, certain household items excel at breaking down oils:
+Beyond commercial products, certain household items can help with oily spots:

-- Baking Soda: Absorbs excess grease; sprinkle on stain then brush off before washing.
+- Baking Soda: May absorb excess grease when sprinkled on a fresh stain before washing.

-- Cornstarch or Talcum Powder: Draws out fresh oil by soaking it up overnight.
+- Cornstarch or Talcum Powder: Can draw out fresh oil by soaking it up before laundering.

 The Science Behind Surfactants & Enzymes in Laundry Detergents